 - a.
 Panel Hearings - A panel to consider an individual case shall be randomly selected by the Office of Student Conduct from the Student Conduct Board and shall consist of two (2) faculty and administrative staff members combined, and two (2) student members.
 One panel member shall be selected by the Office of Student Conduct to chair the hearing and report the finding(s) and recommended sanctions, if any, to the Director of the OSRR or designee. - 2.
 At hearings conducted by a panel, an Office of Student Conduct staff member shall act as an advisor to the panel.
-The Director of the OSRR shall receive the panel's finding(s) as to "in violation" or "not in violation" of the Rules of Conduct, and consider any sanctions recommended by the panel. - 3.
-The Director of the OSRR or designee may accept the finding(s) of "in violation" or "not in violation" or remand the case for rehearing.
-If the Director of the OSRR or designee accepts the finding(s) of "in violation," they may approve, mitigate or increase the sanctions recommended by the panel, listed in the Disciplinary Sanctions section of the Student Conduct Review Process. - 4.
-Any decision by the Director of the OSRR or designee to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision.
+The Director of the OSRR shall receive the panel's proposed finding(s) as to "in violation" or "not in violation" of the Rules of Conduct, and consider any sanctions proposed by the panel. - 3.
+The Director of the OSRR or designee may accept the proposed finding(s) of "in violation" or "not in violation" or remand the case for rehearing.
+If the Director of the OSRR or designee accepts the proposed finding(s) of "in violation," they may approve, mitigate or increase the sanctions proposed by the panel. - 4.
+Any decision by the Director of the OSRR or designee to alter proposed sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision.